Is a DBT Skills Group right for me?

 About the Author

-Dr. Nicole Williams-Myers, Ph.D., is a Licensed Psychologist who offers DBT Skills as an Educational Group at Move Forward Counseling, LLC.
-Please contact us if you are interested in learning more, signing up or speaking with a member of our staff about the group.
-An Emotion Regulation Group is forming to begin in September 2023.
+Dr. Nicole Williams-Myers, Ph.D., is a Licensed Psychologist who formerly offered DBT Skills as an Educational Group at Move Forward Counseling, LLC.
+Please contact us if you are interested in learning more about DBT therapy or scheduling DBT therapy for individuals, since the group is no longer offered.

 Sources